liyanahazizun/VM-basics/README.md

 ### To Install:
 - Double-click on the VirtualBox file and click "Next" until you see this pop-up.
 - You can customize the features you want to download.
 Otherwise, all features will be downloaded by default.
-- Here, you can also choose where you want your VirtualBox to be installed in.
+- Here, you can also choose where you want your VirtualBox to be installed.
 <img src="https://github.com/liyanahazizun/VM-basics/assets/80376369/4ddb9c79-faf5-4995-b5f3-413e86474d93" width="500" height="400">

 - Continue to click "Yes" or "Next" until you see the "Install" button and click that to install.

+Now that we have VirtualBox installed, the next step is to create a virtual machine using the desired OS.

+## Guest OS

+The great thing about virtualization is that you can install and experiment with multiple OSs.
+In virtualization, generally, one operating system (OS) corresponds to one virtual machine (VM).
+Each VM runs its own instance of an operating system, and the resources allocated to that VM are dedicated to running that specific OS.

+## VM Configuration
+## Questions
+A list of questions I had throughout my learning about VMs

+1.